pwnance/blackberrymanager/README.md

 # BlackBerry Manager
 BlackBerry Manager provides an easy way to download and install BlackBerry apps on your Android device.
-Enjoy BlackBerry Hub, BlackBerry Keyboard and many other BlackBerry apps without rooting your phone."
+Enjoy BlackBerry Hub, BlackBerry Keyboard and many other BlackBerry apps without rooting your phone.

 Features of Blackberry Manager:
 * Download and install pre-patched apps